sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

 ## Intro
 This tutorial shows you how to use SAP Build Apps to create and stylize a simple, one-page app that triggers an SAP Build Process Automation workflow.

-Specifically, the app lets the user enter sales order details and then send these to a process for approval before it is automatically created in S/4HANA.
+Specifically, the app lets the user enter sales order details and then send these to a process for approval, before the sales would be automatically created in S/4HANA Cloud.

 Your app will look something like this: